-Talking Shop, Parties & Community with The Break's Hannah Richtman
+Talking Shop, Parties and Community with The Break's Hannah Richtman

 No matter how fashion-obsessed you may be, in-person shopping can often feel like a task.
 Trying on a thousand pairs of jeans until you find the right ones?
 Boring!
 Unless, of course, you’re shopping at The Break.